ALM-Rangers/Guidance/src/Stories/our-devops-transformation.md

 ## Key outcomes ##

-Here's a list of key outcomes, listed in not specific order:
+Here's a list of observations, listed in not specific order:

 - Autonomy, Mastery, and Purpose are core!
 - Start with something tangible and iterate - avoid the big-bang.